rhulha/GridGame/README.md

  * reveal(x: number, y: number, backgroundColor: string, text: string) => visually reveal a tile
  * setText(x: number, y: number, text: string) => only set the text of a tile, useful for markings
  * shuffleTiles() => shuffle the custom information tiles so that their final location is random

+# It lets you create much with just a few lines of code:

+ * Minesweeper: 45 lines of code
+ * Sokoban: 67 lines of code
+ * Tic-tac-toe with decision tree AI: 137 lines of code
+ * Chess with Toledo Nanochess AI: 70 lines of code
+ * Peg-Solitair: 36 lines of code
+ * Lightsout: 25 lines of code
+ * Tetris: unfinished

 # Here are some demos:

 ## Minesweeper